-Zenefits’ new broker partners demonstrate industry's need for technology
+Zenefits’ new partners demonstrate industry's need for technology

 Brokers and employers moving toward benefits, HR tech